arp95/turtlebot_rrt/README.md

 ### Results
-The following is an example of Informed RRT-star algorithm applied on a rigid robot:
+The results obtained using Informed RRT-star algorithm on a rigid robot:
 ![Screenshot](output/case2_informedrrtstar_10000_29.jpg)

-The following is an example of RRT-star algorithm applied on a rigid robot:
+The results obtained using RRT-star algorithm on a rigid robot:
 ![Screenshot](output/case2_rrtstar_10000_13.jpg)

 ### Software Required
-For this project you will need to install the rospy, numpy, matplotlib and gazebo to run the simulations.
+To run the code, you will need to install numpy, rospy, matplotlib and gazebo.

 ### Simulation platforms used
-For the simulation we used the gazebo and turtlebot2 package.
+For the simulations, we used the gazebo and turtlebot2 package.
 The world file is located in the world folder and defines the setup of the gazebo environment.

 ### Instructions for running the code
-For running the code please follow the detailed instructions given below.
+For running the code, follow the detailed instructions given below.
 First we create a catkin workspace for our project

 ```